toooch/vinstaller/README.md

 # vinstaller

-USE v0.0.1 FOR NOW, v0.0.2 WILL BE FIXED ASAP

 vinstaller makes it super easy to keep your Valheim+ up-to-date!
 Installing the latest version is possible from the main program, however automatic updating can be enabled by injecting the auto-updater into your Valheim installation.
 Other plugins can easily be managed using the Plugin Manager.